Alternative Free Overnight RV Parking

 Lastly, do know that these parking lots may not be the quietest or in the safest communities.
 Use good judgement, scope it out, and if it doesn’t feel right, move on.

 Aside from Walmart and Kmart, you may want to look into Home Depot, Lowes, Sam’s Club and Costco.
 Again, always ask for permission!

 Outdoor Fun Stores

-We're talking about Cabelas, Bass Pro Shops, and Camping World.
-We have stayed overnight at some Cabelas who have actual RV spots with hookups.
+We’re talking about Cabelas, Bass Pro Shops, and Camping World.
+We have stayed overnight at some Cabelas that have actual RV spots with hookups.
 They are typically in safe communities right off the highway.
-If it's towards the end of our travel day, we will find a large out-of-the-way spot to park and go in to shop.
-Before we leave, we'll ask the manager if we could stay the night as it's getting late or we're too tired to drive further.
+If it’s towards the end of our travel day, we will find a large out-of-the-way spot to park and go in to shop.
+Before we leave, we’ll ask the manager if we could stay the night as it’s getting late or we’re too tired to drive further.
 Most likely, they will direct us to where we can park.
 And of course, we go inside and buy something cool to patronize and show our appreciation.

 There are some restaurants right off the highway exits that may allow RV parking.
 It all depends on how large their parking lots are and if they welcome overnight parking.

 One of our favorites, Cracker Barrel, is noted for welcoming RVs with their designated long parking spaces.
 Never take for granted, though, that this includes overnight parking.